 The Sky PA can be click-dragging on the corner of the displayed FoV.
 This will rotate the FoV.
 Alternately, edit the value in the Tel.
 PA field.

-3.1.4 Interacting with the displayed image Basic instructions for manipulating the displayed image (pan, zoom etc) are displayed below the image itself. hfinder uses the ginga package for image display.
+3.1.4 Interacting with the displayed image

+Basic instructions for manipulating the displayed image (pan, zoom etc) are displayed below the image itself. hfinder uses the ginga package for image display.
 For a fuller reference about interacting with the image area, see the Ginga Quick Reference.

-3.1.5 Choosing an Instrument Setup hfinder includes a panel that is used to configure the readout modes of HiPERCAM.
-This panel is shown below:
+3.1.5 Choosing an Instrument Setup

+Each finding chart tool includes a panel that is used to configure the instrument.
+For example, the instrument panel for hfinder is shown below: